yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 ## Individual Meetings
 We will hold regular weekly one-on-one meetings to discuss your research progress and any concerns.
 The meeting date and time for each member may change when scheduling conflicts arise.

 For these meetings, please prepare PowerPoint slides that include graphs, data, and discussion points.
-Always remember that clarity is more important than presentation quality.
+Always remember that clarity is more important than slide quality.
 Please send the slides by 8:00 AM on the day of our meeting.
 This allows me to review them beforehand and make our time together more productive.

 In addition to presenting your results, please include a slide outlining potential next steps.
 This practice will help you become a more independent researcher, even though we may develop different directions for next steps during our meeting.
 After our meeting, please summarize the agreed-upon next steps and email them to me by the end of the day.
 These summaries will ensure we are on the same page and facilitate future discussions.